 Special praise must also be given to Jack Black for acting entirely convincing as a teenager who lives in her ‘pretty girl’ bubble, but without reducing his performance to an OTT paper-thin insult.

 Plot wise, Jumanji: Welcome To The Jungle is much more a set-piece playground than its predecessor.
 It is a backdrop for the characters to have their respective arcs which are thin, but still engaging.

 It is certainly refreshing that Spencer’s storyline about finding his inner bravery also revolves around how a friendship has drifted apart.
 During 80s and 90s movies, the lead underdog character would almost always have stock ‘bullies’ to rally against.

 Similarly, Bethany is treated with respect by the script so that instead of going for the ‘drag down the bitchy girl’ trope we instead see her take on criticism and grow from it, whilst also enjoying her being utterly enthralled by suddenly having a penis to content with…

 When Jumanji: Welcome To The Jungle was announced, I confess my response was a cynical one.
-Even the casting of the permanently likeable Dwayne ‘The Rock’ Johnson wasn’t something that particularly made me want to revisit a world and story already successfully told.
+Even the casting of the permanently likeable Dwayne ‘The Rock’ Johnson (Jungle Cruise) wasn’t something that particularly made me want to revisit a world and story already successfully told.

 The movie does have flaws.
 Villain Van Pelt (Bobby Cannavale) is just 2D ‘evil’ and only pops up occasionally to move the narrative forward.
 There is certainly nothing as compelling as Robin Williams’ Alan Parish working through his father issues with Jonathan Hyde’s excellent performance in the original.